Shokz OpenRun Pro Bone Conduction Headphones Review

 0.3 lbs

-The Shokz OpenRun Pro have a comfortable fit.
+The Shokz OpenRun Pro in Standard size and Shokz OpenRun Pro Mini size have a comfortable fit if you get the correct size.
 They're lightweight headphones and don't enter your ear at all.
-That said, they put a small amount of pressure on the top of your ear, which creates a similar feeling to that of wearing glasses.
+That said, they put a small amount of pressure on the top of your ear, creating a similar feeling to wearing glasses.
 It can also be uncomfortable if you're wearing these headphones and glasses at the same time.
+They have a breathable design that won't make you sweat more while exercising.
+Some people are sensitive to the vibrations of bone conduction and find it uncomfortable after a while; if that's you, the Shokz OpenRun Pro 2 Bone Conduction headset doesn't vibrate nearly as much, which you may prefer.

 6.8